thinkle-iacs/think-js/way_of_the_program.md

 There are two ways to use the interpreter: *interactive or immediate mode* and *script mode*.
 In immediate mode, you type Javascript expressions into the interpreter's console, and the interpreter immediately shows the result.
-This is the an example of the repl.it interpreter's console:
+You can open a JavaScript console in any browser using the developer tools (usually under "inspect," then "console").
+You can also use a standalone JavaScript console at [jsconsole.com](https://jsconsole.com).

 ```sh
 Babel Compiler v6.4.4